Skip to main content

 The rest of the platform is the same

-Regardless of how you build your integrations, the rest of the platform is the same.
+Regardless of how you build your integrations, the rest of the platform remains identical.
 Both code-native and low-code integrations are deployed to the same runner environment.
-Both can include OAuth 2.0 connections, data sources and other advanced configuration wizard steps.
-Integrations built using either tool can include multiple flows, and can be added to your integration marketplace.
+Both can include OAuth 2.0 connections, data sources, and other advanced configuration wizard steps.
+Integrations built using either approach can include multiple flows and can be added to your integration marketplace.
 The same logging, monitoring, and alerting tools are available for both types of integrations.

-The key difference between the two is how you build the integration - you either assemble as set of low-code steps in the designer, or you write blocks of TypeScript code to accomplish the same task.
+The key difference lies in how you build the integration - you either assemble a set of low-code steps in the designer or write TypeScript code to accomplish the same task.